open-quantum-safe/oqs-demos/openvpn/USAGE.md

 ## Advanced usage options

-The docker image has been pre-configured to use the quantum-safe crypto (QSC) algorithm family "Kyber" for key establishment but any plain or hybrid QSC algorithm [supported -- see list here](https://github.com/open-quantum-safe/openssl/tree/OQS-OpenSSL_1_1_1-stable#key-exchange) can be selected.
+The docker image has been pre-configured to use the quantum-safe crypto (QSC) algorithm family "Kyber" for key establishment.
+For TLS1.3 handshaking, the QSC algorithm "dilithium3" is configured by default, but for both algorithm types, any plain or hybrid QSC algorithm can be selected.
+For the full list of supported OQS KEM and signature algorithms see here](https://github.com/open-quantum-safe/oqs-provider#algorithms).

 ### TLS_GROUPS

 In order to change the list of algorithms, simply set the environment variable "TLS_GROUPS" to a list of desired algorithms, e.g.:

     docker run -e TLS_GROUPS=p384_frodo976aes:kyber768 --rm --name $OQS_SERVER --net $OQS_NETWORK -v $OQS_DATA:/etc/openvpn -d --cap-add=NET_ADMIN openquantumsafe/openvpn

+### OQSSIGALG

+In order to change the signature algorithm used for performing the TLS authentication, the environment variable "OQSSIGALG" can be set to trigger creation of the required keys and certificates for the TLS1.3 handshake, e.g.:

+    docker run -e OQSSIGALG=p521_dilithium5 -e SERVERFQDN=$OQS_SERVER -e CLIENTFQDN=$OQS_CLIENT -v $OQS_DATA:/config/openvpn --rm openquantumsafe/openvpn sh -c "cd /config/openvpn && createcerts_and_config.sh"

 ## Disclaimer